What You Need to Know About Chronic Fatigue Syndrome

 What you can do

-Still, there are things you can do to help yourself feel better if you suffer from chronic fatigue syndrome.
-The first is to talk to your healthcare provider about GET, therapy and any other recommendations.
+Still, there are things you can do to help yourself feel better if you experience chronic fatigue syndrome.
+The first is to talk to your HCP about GET, therapy, and any other recommendations.
 You can also:

-• Ensure that you understand any tasks you must do and keep distractions to a minimum to combat brain fog.
+• Ensure that you understand any tasks you must do and keep distractions to a minimum to try to ease brain fog.

 • Be positive.
 Don’t use negative self-talk, enforcing the idea that you can’t cope with your condition.
 Instead, be proactive and learn what works for you to manage low energy and other symptoms.

-• Maintain a regular bedtime routine and consistent wakeup and sleep times as another strategy for combating daytime fatigue.
+• Maintain a regular bedtime routine and consistent wakeup and sleep times as another strategy for reducing daytime fatigue.

 More On